therealsphinx/support.balsamiq.com/content/sales/userscounted.md

 ---
-date: 2015-05-09T16:46:35+02:00
-title: "How Are Users Counted in Balsamiq Licenses?
-Are They Named or Concurrent Users?"
+title: How Are Users Counted in Balsamiq Licenses?
+Are They Named or Concurrent Users?
-menu: "menusales"
+date: '2015-05-09T14:46:35.000+00:00'
 weight: 80
+menu:
+  menusales:
+    weight: 80
+draft: ''

 ---

 Balsamiq Mockups licenses are based on assigned (named) users.
 We do not offer concurrent (floating) licensing.